Managerial economics

 In order to optimize economic decisions, the use of operations research, mathematical programming, strategic decision making, game theory and other computational methods are often involved.
 The methods listed above are typically used for making quantitate decisions by data analysis techniques.

 The theory of Managerial Economics includes a focus on; incentives, business organization, biases, advertising, innovation, uncertainty, pricing, analytics, and competition.
 In other words, managerial economics is a combination of economics and managerial theory.
 It helps the manager in decision-making and acts as a link between practice and theory.

-Furthermore, managerial economics provides the device and techniques for managers to make the best possible decisions for any scenario.
+Furthermore, managerial economics provides the tools and techniques that allow managers to make the optimal decisions for any scenario.

 Some examples of the types of problems that the tools provided by managerial economics can answer are: